 Address: Note about address: If you are not a member, you must schedule a tour; an address and directions to Lotusland are mailed to you after you confirm your tour reservation

 6. Hang out with animals at the Santa Barbara Zoo

 Who doesn’t love a zoo right?
 Well, aside from seeing all the awesome animals, the Santa Barbara Zoo also has some interesting attractions, such as visiting the Animal Kitchen to watch the food be prepared for all the zoo animals, be an honorary zookeeper for a day and help care for some animals or take a behind-the-scenes tour, or even feed a giraffe!
 (Yes, you really can feed a giraffe with your hands!).

 The Cold Spring Tavern was built in 1886, and back then it was a stagecoach stop and way station.
 Today, this piece of history has been preserved, and aside from the tavern and bar itself, the property also has a few other historic buildings.
 Come for the great food, the history, and the musical entertainment.

 Website: Cold Spring Tavern

-If you’re looking for even more beachside activities, try the Santa Barbara Waterfront.
-Though it includes some of the places I’ve already mentioned (such as the beaches and Stearns Wharf), there are other areas, such as the harbor and Chase Palm Park, which includes a skate park called Skater’s Point.
+If you’re looking for even more beachside activities or a place for a scenic bike ride, try the Santa Barbara Waterfront.
+Though it includes some of the places already mentioned (such as a sandy beach and Stearns Wharf), there are other areas, such as the Santa Barbara Harbor and Chase Palm Park, which includes a skate park called Skater’s Point.
 You can also board the waterfront shuttle (which runs every half hour from midday to sunset), or go on a whale watching tour.